willkwon-math/willkwon-math.github.io/talks.md

 - How to solve the law of nature?, Freshmen seminar at Sogang University, May 2018.
 - Why Nash got Abel prize?, Quaternion (POSTECH undergraduate seminar), May 2017.
 - On the $L_p$-theory of parabolic and elliptic equations of second order, Night Seminar at KAIST, January 2017
 - Caccioppoli inequality for linear elliptic systems and stationary Stokes equation, Stupid Seminar, June 2016
-- Equidistribution of Sequences, Workshop for  Mathematician, Sogang University, Mar.
-2016.
-- Sharp estimates of van der Corput’s lemma, Stupid Seminar, Sep 2015.
-- The existence of arithmetic progression of length three, Stupid Seminar, Sep 2014.
-- Fourier analysis and equidistribution of sequences, Stupid Seminar, May 2014.

 ## ${\rm \LaTeX{}}$
 - Intensive lectures on ${\rm \LaTeX}$ for mathematicians, SNU, Jan.
 2022 and Feb.
 2022.